Eugene Sledge: Early life

 Eugene Bondurant Sledge was born on November 4, 1923, in Mobile, Alabama, to Edward Simmons Sledge, a physician, and Mary Frank Sturdivant Sledge, dean of women students at Huntingdon College.
+In 1935 his family moved to Georgia Cottage in Mobile.
 He graduated from Murphy High School in Mobile in the spring of 1942.

-His older brother, Edward Simmons Sledge II, was born on September 10, 1920, and enlisted in the United States Army.
-He went on to serve in the Western European theater, left the Army with the rank of Major and died on September 23, 1985.
+His older brother, Edward Simmons Sledge II, was born on September 10, 1920, and was commissioned as an officer in the United States Army after graduating as a cadet from The Citadel.
+During World War II, he served on the Western Front as part of the 741st Tank Battalion, fighting at Omaha Beach and the Battle of the Bulge.
+Edward II was awarded three Purple Hearts, two Bronze Stars, and a Silver Star during his service, and left the Army with the rank of Major.
+He also provided an interview to Cornelius Ryan while Ryan was writing the script for The Longest Day.

-Eugene was a sickly child and lost two years of schooling due to rheumatic fever and this condition left him with a heart murmur.
-However once the condition subsided, his family encouraged him to enroll in college rather than join the military.
-His close childhood friend Sidney Phillips also wrote to Sledge from Guadalcanal and urged him to not join anything.
+Eugene was a sickly child, and lost two years of schooling due to rheumatic fever which left him with a heart murmur.
+However, once the condition subsided, his family encouraged him to enroll in college rather than join the military, believing that he would become "cannon fodder" as he described it.
+His close childhood friend Sidney Phillips also wrote to Sledge from Guadalcanal, and urged him not to enlist.

 Military career

-In the fall of 1942, Sledge enrolled in the Marion Military Institute, in Marion, Alabama, but then he chose to volunteer for the U.S. Marine Corps in December 1942.
-He was placed in the V-12 officer training program and was sent to the Georgia Institute of Technology, where he and half of his detachment "flunked out" so they would be allowed to serve their time as enlistees and not "miss the war".
+In the fall of 1942, Sledge enrolled in the Marion Military Institute, in Marion, Alabama, but then chose to volunteer for the U.S. Marine Corps in December 1942.
+As a compromise with his parents, who requested he seek out a technical officer's position, Sledge was placed in the V-12 officer training program and was sent to the Georgia Institute of Technology.
+However, he and half of his detachment intentionally flunked out by their first semester so they would be allowed to enter immediate service as enlistees and not "miss the war".

-Once he was out of school, he was assigned duty as an enlisted man in K Company, 3rd Battalion, 5th Marines, 1st Marine Division (K/3/5), where he served with Corporal R.V.
+Once he was out of school, he was assigned to duty as an enlisted man in K Company, 3rd Battalion, 5th Marines, 1st Marine Division (K/3/5), where he served with Corporal R.V.
 Burgin and Private First Class Merriell "Snafu" Shelton.
+He and Phillips briefly reunited with each other when Sledge was transported to Pavuvu two weeks before Phillips returned home via a lottery draw.

-He rose to the rank of corporal in the Pacific Theater and saw combat as a 60 mm mortarman at Peleliu and Okinawa.
-When fighting grew too close for effective use of the mortar, he served in other duties such as stretcher bearer and as a rifleman.
+Sledge rose to the rank of corporal in the Pacific Theater and saw combat as a 60 mm mortarman at Peleliu and Okinawa.
+When fighting grew too close for effective use of the mortar, he served in other duties, such as stretcher bearer and as a rifleman.

 During his service, Sledge kept notes of what happened in his pocket-sized New Testament.
 When the war ended, he compiled these notes which would, many years later, become the memoir With the Old Breed.
 After being posted to Beijing after the war, he was discharged from the Marine Corps in February 1946 with the rank of corporal.